-5.3 Skin Pigmentation and Darkening of Pre-Existing Nevi
+5.4 Skin Hyperpigmentation, Darkening of Pre-Existing Nevi, and Development of New Melanocytic Nevi

-Generalized increased skin pigmentation occurred in the majority of patients (69%) treated with IMCIVREE in clinical trials [see Adverse Reactions (6.1) and Clinical Pharmacology (12.1)].
-IMCIVREE may also cause darkening of pre-existing nevi due to its pharmacologic effect.
+Generalized or focal increases in skin pigmentation occurred in the majority of patients (67% in patients aged 6 years and older; 83% in patients 2 to less than 6 years) treated with IMCIVREE in clinical trials [see Adverse Reactions (6.1) and Clinical Pharmacology (12.1)].
 This effect is reversible upon discontinuation of the drug.